Brewers Posts

 Mark Rogers

-He was 5-7 with a 3.64 ERA last year.
+Estrada was forced into the starting rotation in 2012 after an injury to Chris Narveson.
+He was 5-7 with a 3.64 ERA last year. |

 *Over and over again this summer, DM has stated how much guts the A's had starting so many young pitchers.
 I think deep down, that's what he wants to be.
 I think after Spring Training the rotation will shape up like this, but I would prefer to see Peralta here and Estrada in the bullpen (bumping Stinson out).
 Estrada is a good starter, but great from the pen.
 Put him where he succeeds.